What is the NDIS?

 - Self-managed – full independent control of all aspects of funding and services.

 - or Plan managed – the participant selects the services and supports they need, and the Plan Management service looks after the paperwork of paying the NDIS bills funded by the participants plan.
+This service is funded separately to your plan.

 - or Agency managed – where the participant gives control of the overall service provision back to the NDIA to manage.